 To summarize the drawbacks of prior work for our problem setting: standard approaches for handling structured responses, heterogeneous cost-modeling (i.e., different queries have varying costs), and query selection have inefficiencies or are even inaccurate in some cases, especially when applied to the fixed budget setting.
 Standard cost-aware modeling for BO utilizes a separate model for cost predictions and then weights the selection of the next candidate query by these predictions \citep{snoek2012practical}.
 However, cost-aware modeling via weighting suffers from a known pathology where the method tends to select low-cost queries with lower accuracy leading to an overall poor performance \citep{lee2020cost,astudillo2021multi}.
 Fundamentally, the issue is one of mis-calibration between the response and cost models.

 For query selection, non-myopic BO methods provide approximations of varying quality to the optimal solution defined by the Bellman recursion for BO \citep{osborne2010bayesian,lam2016bayesian,jiang2020binoculars}.
 These non-myopic methods \citep{lam2016bayesian,wu2019practical,yue2020non,jiang2020efficient,lee2020efficient,lee2021nonmyopic,astudillo2021multi} use a variety of techniques to solve the sequence of nested integrations and maximizations including dynamic programming and rollouts.
-However, only the two most recent methods of \citet{lee2021nonmyopic} and \citet{astudillo2021multi} take the heterogeneous cost and a finite budget into account. \citet{lee2021nonmyopic} proposed to leverage the known pathology of standard cost-aware modeling to promote early exploration but the resulting policy {\em does not adapt its horizon to the remaining budget}. \citet{astudillo2021multi} also propose a non-myopic policy, but the {\em horizon adaptation of their method is post-hoc}, i.e. already selected queries are removed depending on the remaining budget.
+However, only the two most recent methods of \citet{lee2021nonmyopic} and \citet{astudillo2021multi} take the cost and a finite budget into account. \citet{lee2021nonmyopic} proposed to leverage the known pathology of standard cost-aware modeling to promote early exploration but the resulting policy {\em does not adapt its horizon to the remaining budget}. \citet{astudillo2021multi} also propose a non-myopic policy, but the {\em horizon adaptation of their method is post-hoc}, i.e. zero padding is used to fill the horizon after the evaluation budget is exhausted.